 For anyone who does any sort of automotive work, the impact wrench is a must-have tool.
 Even if you only occasionally remove a tire, there is a stark difference between using a breaker bar or tire iron and a pneumatic impact wrench.
 But with a standard impact wrench, you also have the obligatory air compressor, hose, and necessary room to make sure it all works.
-Not so, with Kobalt Tools’ new 18V 1/2″ Cordless Impact Wrench.
-Of course, the real issue is, now that they’ve severed the cord and gone to the 18V Lithium-ion battery, is the tool sufficiently powerful to truly take off lug nuts?
+Not so, with the Kobalt 18V Li-ion cordless impact wrench.
+Of course, the real issue is, now that they’ve severed the cord and gone to the 18V Lithium-ion battery, is this 1/2″ impact wrench sufficiently powerful to take off lug nuts?
 Can it replace, for real, not just for “most purposes” the air powered impact wrench?
 That’s what we set out to prove or disprove.
-And like most experiments, we had a lot of fun, and learned more than we expected.
+And like most experiments, we had a lot of fun and learned more than we expected.

-When you first pick up the Kobalt 18V 1/2″ Cordless Impact Wrench, you’re going to immediately realize this is a hefty tool.
+When you first pick up the Kobalt 18V Li-ion cordless impact wrench, you’re going to immediately realize this is a hefty tool.
 It’s larger in both physical size and weight than its pneumatic counterpart.
 We took a photo of the Kobalt 18V Wrench alongside our Chicago Pneumatic 7750 Turbo 1/2″ Drive Air Impact Wrench.
 What first surprised us, later became a bit more reasonable once we figured that this one tool’s size is offset by its portability and the convenience of not having to drag out a hose and hook up an air compressor.

-The tool itself has the back end of a Kobalt 18V Li-ion Drill/Driver, and the front end of a full size impact wrench.
-As with our former review of Kobalt Tool’s 4-piece Li-ion Kit, this tool also uses the same 30 minute battery charger and comes with two Extended-run Lithium-ion 3.0Ah batteries.
+The tool itself has the back end of a Kobalt 18V Li-ion Drill/Driver, and the front end of a full-size impact wrench.
+As with our former review of the Kobalt Tools 20V 4-piece Combo Kit, this tool also uses the same 30-minute battery charger and comes with two Extended-run Lithium-ion 3.0Ah batteries.

-The 1/2″ Impact Wrench comes with a blow mold case that fits the tool, batteries and charger perfectly, but drops the ball on the latches, which are completely inadequate for long-term use.
+The Kobalt 18V Li-ion cordless impact wrench comes with a blow mold case that fits the tool, batteries, and charger perfectly, but drops the ball on the latches, which are completely inadequate for long-term use.
 They actually fall off and do not positivity hold the case closed.
 Given the durability of the tool, it’s kind of like a bad paint job on a really cool car – it dings the experience slightly.
 We’d love to see Kobalt Tools use a metal latch with some kind of pinned hinge in the near future.
-The reason we’re even being picky on this is that, by design, this Cordless Impact Wrench is made for portability.
+The reason we’re even being picky about this is that, by design, this Cordless Impact Wrench is made for portability.
 That means you’re going to keep it in a truck tool box or grab it and go in some other fashion.
 It deserves a case that’s going to stand up.

-First off, the battery life on the Cordless Impact Wrench has been surprisingly good.
+First off, the battery life on the Kobalt 18V Li-ion cordless impact wrench has been surprisingly good.
 We figured that with a hi-torque tool like this, battery changes would have occurred much more often.
-To date, we have rotated the tires on three different vehicles and have done break jobs on two others using this impact wrench and we are still on the first charge of the very first battery.
+To date, we have rotated the tires on three different vehicles and have done brake jobs on two others using this impact wrench and we are still on the first charge of the very first battery.
 That’s more than impressive, it’s unbelievable.

-Sockets go on and off this Impact Wrench with ease and loved the full 1/2″ drive size of the tool.
-The available torque has been also been more than adequate to take the lug nuts off of every car and truck we’ve tried it on.
-We figured that it was a given we might need a breaker bar every now and then, but this Kobalt Impact Wrench has busted even some of the toughest nuts loose on its own and without breaking a sweat.
+Sockets go on and off this Kobalt Tools Impact Wrench with ease and loved the full 1/2″ drive size of the tool.
+The available torque has been also been more than adequate.
+It has successfully removed the lug nuts from every car and truck we’ve tried it on.
+We figured we might need a breaker bar every now and then.
+This Kobalt impact wrench, however, has busted even some of the toughest nuts loose.
+Plus, it’s done it without breaking a sweat.
 In fact, the tool operates exactly like a cordless drill.
 Forward and Reverse switches are positioned in the same locations you’d expect.
 The trigger is also variable speed, but we found that we tended to always use it “full-on”.